rslurry/subwaybuilder-patcher-settingsTweaks/README.md

     "changeStartingMoney" : true, // true or false.
-Determines whether to change the starting money for new games "startingMoney" : 10, // Starting money in billions - game default is 3 billion
+Determines whether to change the starting money for new games "startingMoney" : 10, // Starting money in billions - game default is 3 billion "startingTrainCars" : 100, // Starting amount of train cars.
+Game default is 30

     "changeScissorLength" : true, // true or false.
 Determines whether to change the length of the crossovers created via the construction menu's button
     "scissorLength" : 80, // Length of the crossover in meters - game default is 40